-To avoid confusion, read this: the module ckeditor that is available here for download is a wrapper for the editor downloaded from the ckeditor.com site.
+To avoid confusion, read this (mainly Drupal 6 users): the module ckeditor that is available here for download is a wrapper for the editor downloaded from the ckeditor.com site (for Drupal 7, this step is no longer needed as CKEditor is taken by default from CDN).
 After the two archives are downloaded and unpacked, you end up with two folders having the same name, a 'module' and a 'program'.
 The module contains an folder called ckeditor that contains a text file that instructs you install the *contents* of the ckeditor folder that came from ckeditor.com into this almost empty ckeditor folder.

-The main change comparing to the CKEditor module for Drupal 6 is the way of enabling/disabling CKEditor on selected textareas.
+The main change in Drupal 7 comparing to the CKEditor module for Drupal 6 is the way of enabling/disabling CKEditor on selected textareas.

 In version 6.x users were forced to define the set of include/exclude rules based on the ID of textarea or the path to the page.
-In Drupal 7 things are now much more simple.
+In version 7.x things are now much more simple.
 All you have to do is to pick up the input formats where CKEditor should be enabled :-)

 - Maintenance status: Actively maintained